-The Reinert Center for Transformative Teaching and Learning enhances the quality of undergraduate and graduate education by offering two certificates for full- and part-time graduate students, faculty, and teaching staff: the Foundations Certificate in University Teaching Skills and the more comprehensive Certificate in University Teaching Skills.
+The Reinert Center for Transformative Teaching and Learning enhances the quality of undergraduate and graduate education by offering a certificate in Foundations in University Teaching Skills for full- and part-time graduate students, faculty, and teaching staff.

 The Foundations Certificate can be earned by participating in ten Effective Teaching Credits, which include a variety of pedagogically-focused activities offered on a regular basis by the Reinert Center, as well as writing a reflection essay.
 Because the certificate is the result of an ongoing process of learning and reflection, participants are required to allow a minimum of two semesters to complete it.
 Certificates are awarded twice a year, at the fall and spring semester Certificate Ceremonies.